 A quick recap: most sellers with their own web store will struggle to create a compelling reason for buyers to buy from them, instead of marketplaces like eBay and Amazon.
 That’s most sellers, but not all of them.

 What is so compelling that it can override buyers’ loyalty to marketplaces?
 There are several models that can, and do, work as independent web stores.
 But it’s not just a case of sourcing different product lines or writing a blog – these are completely different business models.

 Under-served Product Categories

 On eBay you can sell just about anything.
 There are some restrictions but most of those are items that would be immoral or illegal to sell anywhere.
-Amazon has more restrictive product categories, some of which (like auto parts) actually require sellers to have their own web stores (or at least hosted product images).
+There are more restrictions on Amazon, even including categories like auto parts which actually require sellers to have their own web stores, or at least hosted product images.

 The potential to sell products that just aren’t allowed on the marketplaces is very limited, but there are some categories which marketplaces don’t do well.
 One example is fresh flowers.
 Both eBay and Amazon do actually sell flowers, but it feels a little odd to buy them there.

 Bunches is one online florist that I don’t expect to be strongly threatened by the marketplaces.

 You can buy engraved or otherwise personalized products from the marketplaces, but they don’t fit cleanly into their shopping system.
 Amazon has even imposed limits on “novelty” items.